Years of Experience

 Certifications and Degrees

-Certified Information Systems Security Professionals receive bigger paychecks ($130K per year) than those without credentials.
-Bigger paychecks are awarded to SAP Certified Application Consultants with credentials; these people earn about $127K annually on average.
-Deloitte provides the highest financial reward to those with a Master of Business Administration (MBA), Finance — these employees rake in around $135K per year.
+Those lacking certification bring in much lower salaries than Project Management Professionals, who make $116K per year.
+Bigger paychecks are awarded to Certified ScrumMasters with credentials; these people earn around $114K annually on average.
+Deloitte provides the highest financial reward to those with a Master of Taxation (MTax) — these employees rake in about $140K per year.

 Benefits and Perks